nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters you will specify.<br>
   e.g. in `profile -a n/NAME`, `NAME` is a parameter which can be used as `profile -a n/John Doe`.
+* Parameters may require a prefix, and the prefix is case-sensitive.
 * Parameters in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.
 * Parameters with `…`​ after them can be used multiple times, including zero times for optional items.<br>